EmmaJane22/explorer-scouts/README.md

 * Thank you to my mentor, Marcel, for helpful feedback, industry insights and recommended tools.
 * Thank you to my friends, Jeanette and Chelsea and son, Ben, for participating in testing and review.
+* Thank you to Eventyret_mentor, Simen Daehlin, for their suggestions during Peer Review of code on Slack.
 * Thank you to the tutors and staff at Code Institute for their support.